 Rusticl acts as a counterpart to Mesa's OpenCL Clover frontend and is also developed using Mesa's Gallium interface.
 The Clover stake has long been in a derelict state and rusticl is positioned as its future replacement.
 In addition to achieving compatibility with OpenCL 3.0, the Rusticl project differs from Clover in supporting OpenCL extensions for image processing, but does not yet support the FP16 format.

-Rusticl uses rust-bindgen to generate bindings for Mesa and OpenCL that allow Rust functions to be called from C code and vice versa.
+Rusticl uses rust-bindgen to generate bindings for Mesa and OpenCL, allowing Rust functions to be called from C code and vice versa.
 The possibility of using the Rust language in the Mesa project has been discussed since 2020.
-Among the advantages of Rust support, they mention improving the security and quality of drivers by getting rid of typical problems when working with memory, as well as the ability to include third-party developments in Mesa, such as Kazan (an implementation of Vulkan on Rust).
-Among the shortcomings, there is a complication of the build system, an unwillingness to be tied to the cargo package system, an increase in the requirements for the build environment, and the need to include the Rust compiler in the build dependencies that are required to build key desktop components in Linux.
+Among the advantages of supporting Rust are increased driver security and quality due to the elimination of common memory issues, as well as the ability to incorporate third-party developments into Mesa, such as Kazan (a Rust implementation of Vulkan).
+Disadvantages include increased build system complexity, a reluctance to rely on the cargo packaging system, expanded build environment requirements, and the need to include the Rust compiler in build dependencies required for building key desktop components.
+Linux.

 Source: opennet.ru